jackdesert/dailydancer/README.md

   * Link for "More Events" that shows three additional weeks
   * Now using pdxdailydancer.com
   * All user-agents see Events; Only browsers see Messages.
 This means we can be indexed by Google
+  * collect unique IP addresses via (redis?) by date
+  * Health check endpoint with monitor.us checking
+  * Allow google to index either the faq page or the main page (without events)
+  * Supply an etag for '/' and '/?xhr=true' so users can refresh without downloading code

 PASSIONATE ABOUT:

-  * Health check endpoint with monitor.us checking
   * Beautiful rendering of email content (possibly using html and parsing out custom styles)